asyncapi/website/pages/blog/socketio-automatic-docs.md

 >- change previous code and add type hints
 >- for previous example use pydantic models instead of dictionaries

-And here is final code that ChatGPT generated for us:
+And here is the final code that ChatGPT generated for us:

 ```python
 from typing import List, Union